idunnowhat2do/sugarcube/README.md

 ## Requirements ##
 SugarCube's sole requirement is a modern web browser, and by *modern* I mean one released within the last several years (you do not need the absolute latest and greatest shiny).

 **Caveat for Internet Explorer:** SugarCube only supports  IE9+.
-So, users of Windows XP (who are limited to IE8) will not be able to play/view stories built with SugarCube with their version of IE.  They would either have to use a different browser or upgrade to a less obsolescent version of Windows (Microsoft will end support of Windows XP on April 8, 2014).
+So, users of Windows XP (who are limited to IE8) will not be able to play/view stories built with SugarCube with their version of IE.  They would either have to use a different browser or upgrade to a less obsolescent version of Windows (Microsoft will end support for Windows XP on April 8, 2014).